 - Add the garlic and 1-2 Tbsp. of the berbere spice mix and stir for 30 seconds until everything is mixed.

 - Add the tomatoes.
 Use the back of a spoon to mash them if necessary.

 - Mix in a cup of water and allow the sauce to simmer for 10 minutes.
 Cover the pot so that the tomatoes don’t splatter.

 - Add the green beans, potatoes, and kidney beans.
 Bring the pot to simmer, cover, and cook the stew for 20-25 minutes until the potatoes are fork-tender.

 - Taste and add more berbere or salt and pepper if desired.

 - Serve over rice if desired.

-- As posted above, you can opt to make this an oven stew by first sauteing the onions, garlic and spices and then transferring it and all other ingredients to a large casserole dish.
+- It’s possible to make this stew in the oven but by first sautéing the onions, garlic, and spices, and then transferring it and all other ingredients to a large casserole dish.
 Bake at 4000F (2000C) for an hour or more until the potatoes are easily pierced with a fork.
 Omit the 1 cup of water in this case.